I.Â Purpose of Award:

 Professor Peoples was appointed as Law Library Director in 2010.
 Prior to his appointment, he served as Associate Director, Associate Director for Faculty and Research Services, and Head of Reference Services.
 Before joining the faculty, Professor Peoples practiced law in Oklahoma City.
 He is admitted to practice in the State of Oklahoma, Western District of Oklahoma, and Tenth Circuit Court of Appeals.

 Jennifer Prilliman – Education: B.A.
 University of Central Oklahoma; J.D.
 University of Oklahoma; M.L.I.S.
 University of Oklahoma.

-Tim is the Reference Librarian for Public, Clinical, and Student Services and is a 2010 graduate of Oklahoma City University School of Law.
+Tim is the Head of Reference Services and is a 2010 graduate of Oklahoma City University School of Law.
 While a student at Oklahoma City University, Tim was actively involved in many student organizations, wrote a cooking column for the student newspaper, and worked as a reference assistant at the law library during his last three semesters of law school.
 Tim worked as a reference intern at the University of Pittsburgh Barco Law Library while completing his studies at Pitt.

 Sabrina Davis – Education: B.A.
 University of Texas; J.D.
 University of Arizona; M.A. in Information Resources and Library Science, University of Arizona.